 A CSR strategy based on four pillars

-The Banque de France was one of the first French public institutions to define a CSR strategy, thanks initially to the strong overlap between CSR concerns and its mandate as a central bank (education of the public, sound financing of the economy, etc.).
-Its new CSR 2021-24 strategy has four main pillars:
+The Banque de France was one of the first public institutions in France to define a Corporate Social Responsibility (CSR) strategy, thanks initially to the strong overlap between CSR concerns and its core missions as a central bank (education of the public, supporting the financing of the economy, etc.).

 1. Acting to preserve the environment